uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-graphics/sections/graphics-transformations.md

 The same problem comes up with rotation.
 The following interactive allows you to use a translation first to make the scaling more predicable.

-{interactive slug="2d-arrow-manipulations" type="whole-page" text="Using Translation to Simplify Rotation" parameters="config=matrix-rotate-translate"}
+{interactive slug="2d-arrow-manipulations" type="whole-page" text="true" parameters="config=matrix-rotate-translate"}

+Using Translation to Simplify Rotation

+{interactive end}

 {panel type="teacher-note"}